ihrifat2/MultiLogin_laravel/README.md

 ## How to add more role?

-- add new guard in /config/auth.php
+- add new guard in `/config/auth.php`
 - add model, DB table and migrate DB
-- add controller and Auth controller(follow other files)
+- add controller and Auth controller(follow other files in `app/Http/Controllers`)
 - add view and routes